Four Sikhs among eight killed in mass shooting at FedEx facility in US | Law-Order

 “We are still working to identify others who were injured and killed on Thursday night.
 I have several family members who work at the particular facility and are traumatised.
 My nani, my family, and our families should not feel unsafe at work, at their place of worship, or anywhere,” she said.

+''Our community has a long road of healing physically, mentally and spiritually to recover from this tragedy,'' community leader Maninder Singh Walia told CNN.

 Although Sikhs began settling in Indiana more than 50 years ago, the first gurdwara was established in 1999.
-In the last two decades, the Sikh population around Indianapolis has experienced significant growth; today, there are 10 gurdwaras across the state and an estimated 8,000 to 10,000 Sikh Americans who have made Indiana their home.
+Today, there are 10 gurdwaras across the state and an estimated 8,000 to 10,000 Sikh Americans who have made Indiana their home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)